Psychotherapy

 STEP 2: Identify personalized ideas for new thoughts and behavior that can be immediately put into action.

-My THERAPEUTIC STYLE
+My THERAPEUTIC STYLE Back to top

-I give my clients:
+I give clients:

-~ Consistent respect, kindness, compassion and empathy.
+~ Respect, kindness, compassion, and empathy.

 ~ Clear, transparent communication.